hervenivon/awesome-discoveries/docs/development/README.md

   * [Adding mosh support to your AWS servers](http://fuzzyblog.io/blog/aws/2017/07/02/adding-mosh-support-to-your-aws-servers.html)
   * [Mosh is available on AWS Linux](https://aws.amazon.com/amazon-linux-ami/2017.03-packages/)

 A lot of people have tried, I tried, the last iteration of the iPad pro almost convinced me.
 For me, this is still not possible.
-It is fine to programm remotely with a AWS server but it is expensive, and doesn't cover all usages.
+It is fine to program remotely with a AWS server but it is expensive, and doesn't cover all usages.
 What if you need to manipulate data from your iPad on your remote server?
-I need to programmaticaly access my data locally, that's all.
+I need to programmatically access my data locally, that's all.
 I still need my "natural" terminal with data access.

 In the process, I discovered mosh and that is a damned good solution for remote access to server.
 It misses a strong solution for ssh forwarding necessary in a bastion implementation.

 ### Mac OS X

-Mac OS X on a MacBook is a wonderfull development environment.
+Mac OS X on a MacBook is a wonderful development environment.
 When we have been acquired by Airware, all our developers had to switch from a centralized development server to distributed development environment on Mac OS X. As we hadn't raised much, we were almost shocked by that sudden developer onboarding cost increase.

 It enabled smoother meeting sessions, remote working and for some others it offered a real computer at home.

 You can heavily personalize your setup, but there is only one real big issue when you unbox a Mac.
 It lakes a real package manager, but there is a solution for that: [homebrew](https://brew.sh).

 I'll do nothing else in the future.
 My developers will have choice between a laptop Mac or Linux one.
-In any case a Linux/Unix base centralised development environment with a crypted harddrive.
+In any case a Linux/Unix base centralized development environment with a encrypted hard-drive.

 #### Automation

-In order to setup a brand new Mac from scratch I build a bootstraping script that:
+In order to setup a brand new Mac from scratch I build a bootstrapping script that:

 * Install [Homebrew](https://brew.sh)
 * Install [mas](https://github.com/mas-cli/mas), a Mac App Store command line utility
 * Install xcode tools
-* Install usefull packages (such as aws cli, htop, mosh, etc.)
+* Install useful packages (such as aws cli, htop, mosh, etc.)
 * Setup [zsh](http://zsh.org/), [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh), [nerd-fonts](https://github.com/ryanoasis/nerd-fonts) and [iTerm2](https://www.iterm2.com/)
 * Bind my [dotfiles](https://en.wikipedia.org/wiki/Hidden_file_and_hidden_directory) with my `$HOME` directory